Latest In

 Hyde Park covers 350 acres, that's a lot to walk around on foot!
 Depending on which part of the park you want to prioritise visiting, it’s best to allow two to three hours for your visit.
 Consider stopping for lunch at one of the park’s cafes or bring your own picnic to enjoy in a sunny spot.

-Is Hyde Park Safe At Night?
+Is Hyde Park Worth Visiting?

 Final Words